 Our legal services in co-parenting and custody matters will vary depending upon the most constructive approach for our client’s family or the legal necessities created by our client’s particular problems.
 This may include assisting our client to manage the transition from a single household to two households in a decent and constructive way for the child or children.
 This could include representing a client emerging from or participating in a high-conflict dispute with the other parent on matters related to the child or children.
 In some instances, we may be involved in cases in which one of the parents wishes to move away with the child or children from the locus of the parties’ marriage and residence.
 From time to time, the dispute may include international custody questions involving Hague Convention or non-Hague Convention countries.

 HFLP recommends to our clients a range of approaches for dispute resolution, depending upon the most suitable approach for each individual.
-Our goal is to contain conflict and problem solve, to the extent possible, taking into account that we can try to manage but ultimately cannot control the decisions, choices, and conduct of our client's wife or husband.
-Our philosophy is to assume that the "other side" will be reasonable until he or she is not reasonable and then to proceed accordingly.
+Our goal is to contain conflict and problem solve, to the extent possible, taking into account that we can try to manage but ultimately cannot control the decisions, choices, and conduct of our client’s spouse or co-parent.
+Our philosophy is to assume that the “other side” will be reasonable until he or she is not reasonable and then to proceed accordingly.
 Our many years of experience and training enable the elasticity necessary to meet unexpected changes in circumstances and behaviors.